GoogleCloudPlatform/deploymentmanager-samples/examples/v2/gke/README.md

-When deploying into a Kubernetes cluster with Deployment Manager, it is important to be aware that deleting `Deployment` Kubernetes objects **does not delete the underlying pods**, and it is your responsibility to manage the destruction of these resources when deleting a `Deployment` in your configuration.
+When deploying into a Kubernetes cluster with Deployment Manager, it is important to be aware that deleting `Deployment` Kubernetes objects **may not delete the underlying pods**, and it is your responsibility to manage the destruction of these resources when deleting a `Deployment` in your configuration.